Migrating data from MySQL® to YDB

 -

-Verify that the data has been transferred from the source Managed Service for MySQL® cluster to the Managed Service for YDB database:
+Make sure that the data from the source Managed Service for MySQL® cluster has been transferred to the Managed Service for YDB database:

 Management consoleCLI- In the management console

-, select the folder with the DB you need. - From the list of services, select Managed Service for YDB.
+, select the folder containing your database. - From the list of services, select Managed Service for YDB.

 - Navigate to the Navigation tab.